po1sigala/live/01-Class-Content/04-Web-APIs/01-Activities/27-Evr_Git-Pull-Request/README.md

 ### Recap

-Let's recap what you just accomplished: You created a new repo and a new feature branch.
-You made changes to the repo on your feature branch, then you added your changes, committed changes with a message, and pushed those changes to the remote branch.
-Once you were finished, you opened a pull request, comparing your feature branch with the base, `main`.
-You left a review of your changes, you successfully merged the feature branch with `main` and deleted the feature branch remotely.
-Finally, you pulled the changes to you local `main` branch and deleted the local feature branch.
-Wow!
+Think about everything you just accomplished.
+You've completed the following tasks:

+* Created a new repo and a new feature branch.

+* Made changes to the repo on your feature branch.

+* Added your changes, committed changes with a message, and pushed those changes to the remote branch.

+* Opened a pull request, comparing your feature branch with the base, `main`.

+* Left a review of your changes, merged the feature branch with `main`, and deleted the feature branch remotely.

+* Pulled the changes to your local `main` branch and deleted the local feature branch.

+In the process, you gained valuable experience with some key Git workflows.

 ### Hints